espressif/esp-google-iot/examples/smart_outlet/README.md

 After flashing the example to your ESP32, it should connect to Google IoT Core and start subscribing/publishing MQTT data.

+### Telemetry Event

-This example publishes data to the topic `/devices/{device-id}/events`
+This example publishes temperature data every 10 seconds to the topic `/devices/{device-id}/events`

+### Device Configuration

+To know more about configuring devices from Google IoT Core visit [here](https://cloud.google.com/iot/docs/how-tos/config/configuring-devices)

+A subscription to the topic `/devices/{device-id}/config` is established on start-up, thus you recieve configuration details in the registered subscribe callback `iotc_mqttlogic_subscribe_callback`

+### Send Device Command
-You can send commands to the device by following instruction given [here](https://cloud.google.com/iot/docs/how-tos/commands), as a subscription to the wildcard topic `/devices/{device-id}/commands/#` is established in this example.
+As a subscription to the wildcard topic `/devices/{device-id}/commands/#` is established in this example, you can send commands to the device by following instruction given [here](https://cloud.google.com/iot/docs/how-tos/commands).

+- Set Output GPIO under `make menuconfig` -> `Example Configuration` -> `Output GPIO`
+- Send `{ "outlet": 0 }` or `{ "outlet": 1 }` from Google Cloud IoT Core Device Console to change GPIO output.